git clone

 git clone --depth <number> <repository-url>

-git clone --depth 1 https://github.com/username/repo-name.git
+git clone --depth 1 https://github.com/username/repo-name.git (clones only the latest commit)

 git clone git@github.com:username/repo-name.git